fntneves/laravel-transactional-events/README.md

 broadcast(new App\Event\TicketsOrdered) // Using broadcast() helper method
 ```

-Even if you use queues, they just still work because this package does not change the core behavior of the event dispatcher.
-Just take in account that they will be enqueued as soon as the active transaction succeeds.
-Otherwise, they will be forgotten.
+Even if you are using queues, they will still work because this package does not change the core behavior of the event dispatcher.
+However, they will be enqueued as soon as the active transaction succeeds.
+Otherwise, they will be discarded.

-**Reminder:** Events are handled as transactional when they are dispatched within transactions.
+**Reminder:** Events are considered as transactional when they are dispatched within transactions.
 When an event is dispatched out of transactions, they bypass the transactional layer.

 ## Configuration